Atte Arffman

 During the period of 3/2022-2/2024 my research was funded by Finnish Cultural Foundation.

-During the period of 3/2024-8/2025 I work as a doctoral researcher at the Department of History and Ethnology
+During the period of 3/2024-8/2025 I worked as a doctoral researcher at the Department of History and Ethnology

 Keywords of my research: environmental history, environmental politics, American history, human-nature-relationship, politicization of natural phenomena